 Research Methods in River Science

 This module will provide the student with the skills required to design, execute and report on a significant research project at Masters level.
 The module will include a review of key concepts and paradigms in River Science, development of the discipline at the interface of hydrology, geomorphology and ecology, aspects of descriptive and multivariate statistical analysis, the design and completion of a mini research project and presentation of research results as a precursor to the Thesis.

 This module prepares students for their specific MRes Research Thesis by producing a PDP and training needs analysis in consultation with their research supervisor.
 A programme of student development and outcomes will be agreed during the module.

 The MRes in River Science commences with a taught programme.
 You will be expected to take and pass three taught modules (described below) before proceeding to the research stage of your programme which will culminate in the production of a written thesis that will be examined by an oral exam (viva).

-Our research specialisms lie at the interface of these traditional subjects and include hydromorphology, hydroecology, ecohydraulics, river restoration, physical habitat assessment and remote sensing and image analysis of riverine environments, including the use of our Draganflyer X6 Unmanned Aerial System (UAS).
+Our research specialisms lie at the interface of these traditional subjects and include hydromorphology, hydroecology, ecohydraulics, river restoration, physical habitat assessment and remote sensing and image analysis of riverine environments, including the use of our c-Astral Bramor rtk, DJI Phantom 4 PRO, DJI Inspire 1 PRO and DJI Matrice 600 Unmanned Aerial Systems (UAS) and Agisoft Photoscan software.
 More details about the River Science Research Group at Worcester on the website.